Posted By Jassim Mohammad

-In this article written by Christopher Elliott, he expresses the negativity that people experience on their travel routes.
+These episodes have caused large airline companies to get on the nerves of customers.
+The article below by Christopher Elliott expresses the negativity that people experience on their travel routes.

 When it comes to respecting, sometimes little things make a big difference for travelers.
 For Don Brauninger, it’s travel industry employees who replace the